Faberbrizio1/Faberbrizio1/README.md

 - 👋 Hi, I’m @Faberbrizio1
 - 👀 I’m interested in sound designing, environmental engineering and Unity programming
-- 🌱 I’m currently learning collaborating in Unity
+- 🌱 I’m currently learning multiplayer game design in Unity
-- 💞️ I’m looking to collaborate on sound designing and composition
+- 💞️ I’m looking to collaborate on sound designing, game and level design
 - 📫 How to reach me: fabrizioxavi.molina@gmail.com

 <!---